-To assure that Toughbook® mobile computers can handle wild temperature swings, Panasonic subjects them to a battery of tests.
-Fully-rugged and the ultra-mobile-rugged Toughbook U1 are MIL-STD tested as follows:
+To assure that Toughbook® fully-rugged mobile computers can handle wild temperature swings, Panasonic subjects them to a battery of tests including:

 High Temperature and Low Temperature tests are conducted in accordance with >MIL-STD-810G, Method 501.5 and Method 502.5, Procedures I (Storage) and Procedure II (Operation).
 For the High Temperature test, Panasonic sets the operating temperature at 140°F and the non-operating temperature at 160°F. For the Low Temperature test, the operating temperature is set as low as -20°F and the non-operating temperature is set at -60°F. In addition, Panasonic also tests in accordance with MIL-STD-810G, High Temperature Method 501.5 Procedure III (Tactical - Standby to Operational).
 To pass both series of tests, Toughbook mobile computers must continue to operate during the operational test and to boot and operate following the non-operational test.
 Panasonic's internal tests go beyond MIL-STD tests by testing the units at even higher and lower temperatures.
 Furthermore, Highly Accelerated Life Tests (HALT), a stress testing methodology used to obtain product reliability information, are conducted during this stage.
 By subjecting Toughbook computers through hot and cold temperature cycles over a several week period, Panasonic engineers can observe the units' performance over its projected, full life cycle.
 If any of the unit's components fail, the problems can be addressed before manufacturing begins.